-This article proposes the establishment of a Center for Operations, Research and Education (CORE) at your university.
-CORE would be a team of people that proactively and holistically help achieve university’s business outcomes.
+This article proposes the establishment of a Center for Operations, Research, and Education (CORE) at your university.
+CORE would be a team of people that proactively and holistically help achieve the university’s business outcomes.
 Its mission would be to provide comprehensive educational programs in Enterprise Architecture, conduct research and use this research to help transform the university.

 |Current State (Observations)||